Average Real Estate Agent Commission Rates (2024 Update)

 Average realtor commission rates by state

-Before you sell, it's wise to get a handle on your area's average total agent fees.
-This knowledge puts you in a stronger position to make decisions that match your financial needs and selling goals.
+Before you sell, it's wise to understand your area's average total agent fees.
+This knowledge will help you make decisions that match your financial needs and selling goals.

 Across the country, real estate commissions are typically 5–6%, including both the seller's agent and the buyer's agent fee.
 Realtors charge higher or lower rates based on local norms and market conditions.